 Opportunities exist in all of the current research streams in COFS.
 More information about available projects will be given once we have received your application.
-Please note that applications will be assessed every 3 months: 1st April, 1st July, 1st October and 1st December of each year.
+Please note that applications will be assessed twice a year, in line with the UWA RTP scholarships (around March and September each year).
 Your application will be assessed on the next assessment date and you will be notified of the results shortly after.
 You will then be required to apply for a scholarship.
 Please see How to apply for information required and where to send it to.

 For further details or to discuss research topics, please contact the COFS administration office.